sumanjs/suman/README.md

 because it can run tests in child processes and collect results using TAP (Test Anything Protocol).
 Suman can run a test in any language which exposes a script with a hashbang or a binary entrypoint file (e.g. Golang or C).
-To run Java tests, where Java does not compile to binary and where you cannot put a hashbang in a .class file, you would need to call Java from a bash script.
+To run Java tests, where Java does not compile to binary and where you cannot put a hashbang in a .class file, you would need to call Java from a shell script.

 It is designed for maximum test performance, via careful parallelization at every juncture in the testing process/pipeline.